News

 Select event to register:

-You are adding your name to the wait list for the Banana Slug Backyard Ultra (April 25, 2025).
-This is a last-person-standing event with no limit in time or distance, (it was 49 hours and 204.17 miles in 2024).
+You are registering for the Banana Slug Backyard Ultra (April 24, 2026).
+This is a last-person-standing event with no limit in time or distance, (it was 54 hours and 225 miles in 2025).
+This is also a silver ticket event in 2026 with the winner receiving automatic entry to the US National Championship at Big's Backyard Ultra in October 2026.
 For a race with a 24-hour and 100-mile limit select the Banana Slug Backyard 24 instead.

 Do you want early checkin/camping?